Method 1 – Use of Delete Option in Context Menu to Delete Rows

 - Press F5.

-- Then, you will get the following table where you will be able to remove the undesired rows.
+- Get the following table where you can remove the undesired rows.

 Steps: